When you start to devise your business model and strategy, everybody recommends you to define your value proposition.

-As Kevin Kelly notes, the Internet is a large copying machine waiting for a new content to copy it freely as much as possible.
+As Kevin Kelly notes, the Internet is a large copying machine waiting for new content to copy it freely as much as possible.

 Therefore, despite the fact that the digital communication technologies provided creators with convenient ways to deliver their product, they made product piracy even more convenient.

 Considering the above fact and many other ignored characteristics of the current digital era, it seems that we have to find a new model to survive in the digital age.
 The age in which stealing a product is much easier and faster and straight forward than purchasing it.

 I just leave this diagram here to describe every single component of it in the future articles:

 8 Value Proposition Ideas in the digital age